codingwithsaleem/angular-course/README.md

 Angular supports lazy loading, a technique that loads only the necessary parts of your application when they are needed.
 Modules play a crucial role in enabling this feature, resulting in faster initial load times and improved user experiences.

+# What is property binding in angular ?

+Property binding in Angular helps you set values for properties of HTML elements or directives.
+Use property binding to do things such as toggle button features, set paths programmatically, and share values between components.

+# the difference between property binding and introplation in angular ?

+Interpolation is ideal for displaying dynamic data directly in templates, using a simple {{ }} syntax.
+On the other hand, property binding is more suited for binding component properties to HTML element properties, allowing for dynamic updates based on changes in the component.

+# *ngFor

+ngFor is a specific type of directive used to dynamically repeat data in a template.
+In plain JavaScript you would use a for loop - ngFor provides similar functionality for Angular templates.
+You can utilize ngFor to iterate over arrays and even asynchronous values.

  QT@SaleemRaza MINGW64 /d/saleem-work/angular-course (master)